(Photo: Love Has No Labels via YouTube)

-Many of you may remember the powerful “Love Has No Labels” ad campaign that went viral in 2015.
+You may remember the powerful “Love Has No Labels” ad campaign that went viral in 2015.
 It featured skeletons dancing and embracing behind a curtain before emerging from behind the x-ray screen to reveal themselves as diverse pairings of friends, families, and couples.
 With 160 million views, this video became the second most watched social activism ad of all time.

 Michelle Stern, our interviewee, was COO at the company (Mindride LLC) that designed the live experience, production, and technology for the “Love Has No Labels” campaign.

 Michelle’s career has straddled the worlds of high-tech production and performance art, avant-garde theater, and corporate events.
 We had the opportunity to speak with her about what she sees as the defining elements of impactful immersive experiences including storytelling, audience engagement and the role of technology.